FaresYigeremu/FaresYigeremu/README.md

-## Hi there 👋
+## Hi there 👋 My Name is Fares Yigeremu
-# 💫 About Me:
+# 💫 About Me: **Full Stack Engineer | Lifelong Learner**

-I'm currently working on E-commerce website<br>I'm currently learning React and Nextjs
+I'm a passionate full-stack engineer with a strong foundation in front-end and back-end development.
+I'm constantly striving to learn new technologies and best practices to deliver high-quality, innovative solutions.

+**Interests:**

+* Exploring new technologies and frameworks
+* Contributing to open-source projects
+* Building scalable and efficient web applications
+* Staying up-to-date with industry trends

+**Let's connect!**

+* **Email:** [faresyigeremu@gmail.com]

+I'm always open to new opportunities and collaborations.
+Let's work together to create amazing things!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/faresyigeremu)